CyberYoshi64/CTGP7-UpdateTool/README.md

 ## Console version

-**Warning:** The console version currently is only for updating an existing CTGP-7 installation.
+The console version allows updating an existing CTGP-7 installation and also performing a fresh installation.

-Modules needed: `requests`
+Modules needed: `psutil`

-(Should you not have this module, install them with `pip install requests`)
+(Should you not have this module, install it with `pip install psutil`)

 The script is located in the `originalScript` folder.

-Use the `-h` switch for help on the script syntax.
+The script will automatically check for the SD Card to install/update on.
+Make sure you inserted the SD Card before running this tool.
+(On Linux, you might have to manually mount the SD Card, if your desktop environment isn't doing it automatically.)

+Should there be multiple Nintendo 3DS SD Cards mounted, or your SD Card is not detected, please specify the path to the SD Card (such as `E:` (Windows) or `/media/user/SDCARD` (Linux)) as an argument.
+(Drag'n'dropped folders are also supported)

+Specify `install` as an argument to ignore checking for updates and (re)install the mod.